Buffering (TV series)

 Buffering is a British sitcom broadcast on ITV2.
 The series was created and is co-written by comedian Iain Stirling and Steve Bugeja, and began airing on 5 August 2021 with all episodes available on the ITV Hub on the same day.
-After a year hiatus, series two is set to air in 2023.
+After a year hiatus, a second series aired in January 2023, but after 12 episodes "Buffering" was axed.